amoutzidis/SwipeToRefreshLayout/README.md

 <item name="swipeToRefreshLayoutStyle">@style/App.SwipeToRefreshLayout</item>
 ```

+All SwipeToRefreshLayout's use above style without more code from the programmer

 ### Download
 Gradle is the only supported build configuration, so just add the dependency to your project build.gradle file: